threefoldtech/info_grid/src/terraform/resources/terraform_vm.md

 - If the user decided to choose scheduler to find a node for him, then he will use the node returned from the scheduler as the example above
 - If not, the user can still specify the node directly if he wants

-### describing the overlay network for the project
+### Describing the overlay network for the project

 ```terraform
 resource "grid_network" "net1" {